Learning Arabic: Top 12 Interesting Reasons to Start

 Arabic Vowels for Kids

-1. Paying attention to the sound system of the Arabic language, and focusing on displaying letters during education and on the different letter forms according to their presence in the sentence.
-The Arabic language has many sounds that are not found in other languages.
-Non-Arabic speakers will find it difficult to pronounce them correctly.
+1. You should pay attention to the sound system of the Arabic language and focus on displaying letters during education and on the different letter forms according to their presence in the sentence.
+The Arabic language has many sounds that are not found in other languages, and non-Arabic speakers will find it difficult to pronounce them correctly.

 3. Linking new words and vocabulary to the experiences and daily life of the learner, in order to speed up and facilitate the process of learning the Arabic language.

-4. Introducing punctuation marks and their uses, and despite the similarity of some punctuation marks and their use in different languages, it is necessary to explain them and explain their meanings in the Arabic language because of their importance in giving the correct meaning of the text.
+4. Introducing punctuation marks and their uses despite the similarity of some punctuation marks and their use in different languages, it is necessary to explain them and explain their meanings in the Arabic language because of their importance in giving the correct meaning of the text.

 5. The process of teaching Arabic to non-native speakers must be rich in multiple and different topics, such as historical, cultural, literary, political, and economic topics.